alemley/Python-Code-Samples/README.md

 or Algorithms for routine, daily problem solutions*

 ##Contents:
-		- Algorithms:
+		1. Algorithms:
-			- Lab001:
+			..* Lab001:
-				Python implementation of classic hangman.
-This version reads in a list of countries and capitols, strips out extra punctuation and special characters, then gives the user three opportunities to guess incorrectly before losing the game.
-The user's past guesses are stored in a list data structure to ensure they cannot guess the same character twice.
-When the user fills up the blank word, the answer is checked against the solution and a win/lose condition is then returned.
+			...Python implementation of classic hangman.
+This version reads in a list of ...countries and capitols, strips out extra punctuation and special characters, ...then gives the user three opportunities to guess incorrectly before losing ...the game.
+The user's past guesses are stored in a list data structure to ...ensure they cannot guess the same character twice.
+When the user fills up ...the blank word, the answer is checked against the solution and a win/lose ...condition is then returned.
 			- Lab002:
 				This lab compares the performance of some of Python's common data structures using the timeit library.
 Lists and maps are written to and read from in order